-The purpose of this section is to ensure that all tasks will be assessed and analyzed for hazards, and controls put in place for the development of safe work practices and safe work procedures.
+The purpose of this section is to ensure that all tasks will be assessed and analyzed for hazards, and appropriate control measures put in place to eliminate the identified hazards.
+Administrative controls include Safe Work Practices (SWP) and Safe Work Procedures(SJP) or Physical controls which vary depended on the work involved but may include barriers, hearing protection, sunscreen, etc.